Centralized procurement sounds ideal; one location managing most, if not all, of an organization's purchasing decisions.

 Centralized Procurement Pros & Cons Infographic

-Bottom line, which is better, centralized, or decentralized procurement?
+Which is better, centralized or decentralized procurement?
 Ultimately, it comes down to how much control and transparency you want.
-Because while there are some cons to centralized procurement, there are more benefits.
-And fewer risks.
+While every strategy has a downside, there are more benefits and fewer risks associated with centralized procurement.

 The good news is, you don't have to choose.
-Consider leveraging a center-led structure.
-It allows you to centralize the bulk of your purchasing process, while still maintaining autonomy around time-sensitive commodities.
+Consider leveraging a center-led structure which allows you to centralize the bulk of your purchasing process, while still maintaining autonomy around time-sensitive commodities.

 The key is to know all of your options.
 Too many procurement professionals get stuck in a cycle of doing things the way they've always been done and taking the path of least resistance.
 It's understandable, but it won't help you deliver more value.

 If you're interested in learning more about the benefits of consolidating your purchasing, we'd love to help.
-We save businesses like yours an average of 22% on indirect spend.
+Una is a group purchasing organization.
+We partner with the biggest and best suppliers to save businesses like yours an average of 22% on indirect spend.
 Learn more.